 Perla’s story pains me and it makes me fearful: How many Perlas are out there?
 How many innocents have slept in jail because ICE’s database is backlogged?
 How many years back does the backlog go?
 How many people have been deported in error?
 Who audits ICE?
 In Arizona, many naturalized US citizens carry their US passports wherever they go.
 However, after what happened with Perla, I am not sure that a passport is enough.
 What should a naturalized citizen carry to avoid going to jail?

-Instead of making communities more secure, SCOMM is sowing panic and putting lives in jeopardy.
-There’s something deeply rotten with SCOMM, and I applaud Assembly member Tom Ammiano for trying to pass a bill to make this program optional rather than mandatory for California’s cities.
+Instead of making communities more secure, Secure Communities (SCOMM) is sowing panic and putting lives in jeopardy.
+There’s something deeply rotten with Secure Communities, and I applaud Assembly member Tom Ammiano for trying to pass a bill to make this program optional rather than mandatory for California’s cities.